 Physical distancing decreases the risk of COVID-19 from respiratory droplets.
-Recent studies have found that physical distancing of 3 feet is effective at preventing transmission between children when face masks are worn, even when COVID-19 transmission in the community is high.
+Physical distancing of 3 feet is effective at preventing transmission between children when face masks are worn, even when COVID-19 transmission in the community is high.
 However, adults are much more likely than children to infect others.
 For this reason, staff should continue to stay 6 feet away from children and from each other.